AishwaryaPramod99/Aishwarya_Portfolio/visualizing-government-debt.md

 ## Part two: Working with Tableau

-In this section, I used Tableau to visualize government debt data over time, focusing on the debt-to-GDP ratio across different countries from 1995 to 2019.
-The heatmap I created makes it easy to compare trends in debt levels, with the color gradients indicating changes in debt values over time.
-This visualization effectively shows how government debt evolved in each country and highlights countries with particularly high or low levels of debt during specific periods.
+In this section, I used Tableau to visualize government debt data spanning from 1995 to 2020.
+The heatmap I created effectively illustrates the debt-to-GDP ratio across various countries over time, allowing for easy comparison of trends.
+The color gradients highlight shifts in debt values, making it clear which periods saw significant changes.

+This visualization is particularly useful in tracking long-term debt evolution.
+For instance, Japan’s consistent rise in debt levels over the years is evident, while other countries, like Greece, show sharp increases during specific periods.
+By using this heatmap, policymakers and researchers can quickly identify patterns and outliers in government debt trends.

 Here is the embedded Tableau dashboard